foundriesio/docs/source/reference-manual/security/secure-elements/secure-element.050.rst

 	CFG_SCP03_PTA=y              : allows SCP03 to be enabled from the Normal World.

-The predefined factory keys stored on the SE05X NVM (**static keys** from here on) are public and should therefore be rotated to a secret set of values from which session keys can be derived.
+The predefined factory keys stored on the SE05X NVM (**static keys** from here on) are public and should therefore be rotated to a secret set from which session keys can be derived.

 To avoid having to store new static keys - to reduce the surface attack and